JhonCast100/BookWiseUD/Code/readme.md

+I’ll now generate a polished, publication-ready README.md in English, formatted using Markdown (with LaTeX-like section styling via emoji titles and clear hierarchy).
+It will include your project structure, API documentation (organized by backend), and integrate the REST endpoints you provided.

 📚 BookWiseUD

+Smart Library Management System for Schools, Universities, and Public Libraries.

-BookWiseUD is a smart library management system that simplifies catalog organization, book lending, and user tracking.
+BookWiseUD simplifies catalog organization, book lending, and user tracking.
-Designed for schools, universities, and public libraries, it improves efficiency and access to knowledge through an intuitive web interface and robust backend integration.
+It combines two integrated backends — FastAPI (Python) and Spring Boot (Java) — connected to a modern React + TypeScript frontend.

 🧭 Table of Contents